Stefan-Kosker/ManlyScroll/README.md

 ## How to use
 1. Include manlyScroll.min.js in your header
-2. Give your infiniteScrolling Element the class 'infinite-scroll' (as last class)
+2. Give your infiniteScrolling Element the id 'infinite-scroll'
-3. Give your Paginator the class 'paginator' (as first class)
+3. Give your Paginator the class 'paginator'

 When your pages are ordered like